-If you’re someone who’s looking for various ways to increase your search engine traffic, try the gray hat SEO techniques mentioned on this post.
+If you’re someone who’s looking for various ways to increase search engine traffic, try the Gray Hat SEO techniques mentioned in this post.
 So first let’s talk about what is gray hat SEO and what are the best SEO practices that you can implement on your site to skyrocket your search traffic.

 What is Gray Hat SEO?

 If you’re into SEO for awhile, you may already be well aware of different types of SEO which are mainly:

 - White hat SEO (deals with good SEO practices that obey Google rules)

 - Black hat SEO (deals with ugly SEO practices that might get your site penalised)

 - Gray hat SEO (it’s a combination of the above two)